Caldwell High School (Caldwell, Texas)

-Caldwell High School is a public high school located in the city of Caldwell, Texas (USA) and classified as a 3A school by the UIL.
+Caldwell High School is a public high school located in the city of Caldwell, Texas (USA) and classified as a 4A school by the UIL.
 It is a part of the Caldwell Independent School District located in central Burleson County.
 Caldwell High School serves students in northern and western Burleson County, Texas.

 Academics

 Texas Education Agency Accountability Ratings

+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency, with distinctions for Academic Achievement in Mathematics and Top 25% Comparative Academic Growth.

 In 2015, Caldwell High School received a Texas Education Agency accountability rating of "Met Standard," and was awarded distinctions in the areas of Reading/ELA (English Language Arts), Mathematics, Science, and Post-Secondary Readiness.

 In 2014, Caldwell High School received a Texas Education Agency accountability rating of "Met Standard," and was awarded distinctions in the areas of Reading/ELA, Mathematics, and Social Studies.